ganeti/ganeti/man/gnt-instance.rst

 usb\_devices
     Valid for the KVM hypervisor.

-    Comma separated list of usb devices.
+    Space separated list of usb devices.
 These can be emulated devices or passthrough ones, and each one gets passed to kvm with its own ``-usbdevice`` option.
 See the **qemu**\(1) manpage for the syntax of the possible components.
+Note that values set with this parameter are split on a space character and currently don't support quoting.

 vga
     Valid for the KVM hypervisor.